hwantage/postcss-delete-duplicate-selector/README.md

 ```

 <br/>
 This plugin does not consider whitespace between selectors.
-Therefore, it's recommended to run it after the CSS minify.
+Therefore, it's recommended to run it after the CSS minify or CSS prettify.

 **input.css:**